Skip to main content

 Carbon Dioxide

-The use of supercritical CO2 (carbon dioxide gas above its critical temperature, 31.1°C, and critical pressure, 73.8 bar) as a solvent has many advantages: it is non-flammable; non-toxic (although is an asphyxiant at high concentrations); readily available (it is a by-product of for example brewing, ammonia synthesis and combustion); can be easily recycled and leaves no residues.[1]
-Supercritical CO2 is currently used in applications such as the decaffeination of coffee, extracting hops for use in brewing and for dry cleaning clothes.
-Carbon dioxide has the advantage over other supercritical fluids that its critical temperature is remarkably low at only 31.1°C. It can be used as a reaction medium and also has potential for product processing (e.g. extraction, particle formation and as a mobile phase for chromatography).
-Supercritical fluids have advantageous solvent properties as they are effectively intermediates between gases and liquids: their densities are nearer to liquids and their viscosities are nearer to gases.
-[2] It is possible to tune the solvent properties simply by optimising temperature or pressure.
-The use of small amounts of co-solvents (e.g. MeOH, MeCN, THF) can further modify solvent properties toluene.
-High diffusion rates offer potential for increased reaction rates and scCO2 is also inert to oxidation and resistant to reduction.
+The use of supercritical CO₂ (carbon dioxide gas above its critical temperature, 31.1°C, and critical pressure, 73.8 bar) as a solvent has many advantages: it is non-flammable; non-toxic (although is an asphyxiant at high concentrations); readily available (it is a by-product of many processes, for example, brewing, ammonia synthesis, and combustion); can be easily recycled, and leaves no residues.[1]
+It is possible to tune the solvent properties simply by optimizing temperature or pressure.
+The use of small amounts of co-solvents (e.g., MeOH, MeCN, THF) can further modify solvent properties.
+High diffusion rates offer potential for increased reaction rates and scCO₂ is also inert to oxidation and resistant to reduction.

-Supercritical carbon dioxide is, however, not without drawbacks, capital cost of high-pressure equipment and energy costs for compression of carbon dioxide (particularly for large scale work) can be disadvantageous.
-[2] Other potential issues include its reactivity in the presence of some nucleophiles and the fact that it is a relatively weak solvent; although as mentioned earlier, this can be modified via the use of co-solvents.
+Supercritical carbon dioxide is, however, not without drawbacks—the capital cost of high-pressure equipment and energy costs for compression of carbon dioxide (particularly for large-scale work) can be disadvantageous.[2]
+Other potential issues include its reactivity in the presence of some nucleophiles and the fact that it is a relatively weak solvent; although as mentioned earlier, this can be modified via the use of co-solvents.

 Recommended reading: